ReGen approvals

 The result

-BLT Energy's approvals pathway is established and progressing, with early agency engagement and a clear regulatory strategy supporting a credible position with planning authorities, energy regulators, and Traditional Owners.
-The project is moving through approvals with social licence foundations firmly in place.
+BLT Energy's approvals pathway is established and progressing, with early agency engagement and a clear regulatory strategy supporting a credible position with planning authorities, energy regulators and Traditional Owners.
+Landholder and Traditional Owner engagement has reduced approval risks and built social licence foundations from the outset.
+ReGen continues to support BLT Energy as the project progresses, maintaining stakeholder confidence and a clear pathway to project delivery.

 Case Study